nathanjchan/ucd-catalog/README.md

 # UC Davis Catalog
 ## Intro
-Loads UC Davis class catalog into a data frame.
-User can use simple subset commands to find specific class that follow certain criteria.
+Loads UC Davis class catalog into a table
+- Can use simple subset commands to find classes that have certain criteria

 ## Purpose
+Demonstrates
-Demonstrates proficiency in string processing.
+- Proficiency in string processing